Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Outlook and conclusions

-We conclude with some remarks concerning the existence of solutions to the scattering problem.
+We give some remarks concerning the existence of solutions to the scattering problem.
 In the end, our radiation condition is ``the right one'' only if, besides uniqueness, an existence result can be shown.

-We formulate the following conjecture: Given $\omega>0$, given coefficients $a = a^\eps$ that are equal to $1$ in the left half plane and $\eps$-periodic in the right half plane, strictly positive and bounded, given finally an incoming wave $U_\inc$ as in \eqref {eq:u-inc}, there exists a solution $u$ of the scattering problem (described before Theorem \ref {thm:uniqueness}).
+We formulate the following conjecture: Given a non-singular frequency $\omega>0$, given coefficients $a = a^\eps$ that are equal to $1$ in the left half plane and $\eps$-periodic in the right half plane, strictly positive and bounded, given finally an incoming wave $U_\inc$ as in \eqref {eq:u-inc} (possibly with a condition on $k$), there exists a solution $u$ of the transmission Problem \ref {prob:Transmission}.

-The idea for an existence proof is the limiting absorption principle: For a positive artificial damping parameter $\delta>0$, we consider the equation
+The idea for an existence proof is the limiting absorption principle (see e.g.\,\cite {Hoang2011, JolyLiFliss2006, Radosz2015} for recent contributions): For a positive artificial damping parameter $\delta>0$, we consider the equation